wbaid/securedrop/docs/glossary.rst

 Transfer Device
 ---------------
-The *Transfer Device* is the physical media (e.g., designated USB drive) used to  transfer encrypted documents from the *Journalist Workstation* to the *Secure Viewing Station*.
-Both computers run the Tails operating system
+The *Transfer Device* is the physical media (e.g., designated USB drive) used to transfer encrypted documents from the *Journalist Workstation* to the *Secure Viewing Station*, where they can be decrypted.

 Please see the detailed security recommendations for the choice, configuration and use of your *Transfer Device* in the :doc:`journalist guide <journalist>`